DegreeCalc

 Texas College Costs Overview

 Texas is home to 8+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at TX public universities is $10,400 per year, which is 5% below the national average of $10,940.
+The average in-state tuition at TX public universities is $10,400 per year, which is 5% below the national planning benchmark of $10,940.
 When you add room and board ($11,800/year), the total annual cost of attending a public university in Texas reaches $22,200.

 Private universities in Texas average $38,600 per year in tuition alone, making a 4-year private degree approximately $201,600 including room and board.
 For students seeking a more affordable path, Texas community colleges charge an average of just $2,800 per year, offering significant savings for the first two years before transferring to a four-year institution.